davidrhoden/davidrhoden-basic-netlify/timeline/sally/sally-orchid-porch-jul-6-2012.md

 ---
 title: Sally on the porch at Orchid Street.
 date: 2012-07-12T11:00:00.000Z
-summary: This was a fantastic porch for man and cat alike.
 excerpt: This was a fantastic porch for man and cat alike.
 category: timeline
 image: /static/img/sally/sally-orchid-porch-jul-6-2012.jpg